peterchristofferholm/pandoc-manuscript_template/README.md

-# pandoc-manuscript-example
+# pandoc-manuscript

 Example of how to create a reasonably complex document (e.g. a manuscript) using Markdown and Pandoc.

-`make all` will remake the output files (manuscript.pdf, manuscript.html, manuscript.docx).
+`Snakemake` will remake all the output files (manuscript.pdf, manuscript.html, manuscript.docx).

+## Requirements

+* pandoc
+* python3 (+ snakemake)

 ## Notes